thushanth/IEEE_SEMS/README.md

 ## Objective

-Client
+Client:
 - Read temperature, humidity and magnetic door sensor pin state.
 - Report to led ring if back door was left open to user before locking the main lab door.
 - Post to status values to dB.

-Broker
+Broker:
-Scripts thereafter with appropriate key can access the data and build specific functions without affect SEMS device.
+- Scripts thereafter with appropriate key can access the data and build specific functions without affect SEMS device.
 (Fragmentation)
 - Script written to deploy on discord for users to type and request door sensor status.
 - Script written to deploy on IEEE Website to post lab status.

 This script depends on the following python modules:
-i. rpi.GPIO (comes with raspi) for magnetic sensor and indicator lights ii. requests  for REST API iii. time (comes with raspi) for time delays iv. hdc_1080 library for temperature and Humidity sensor
+1. rpi.GPIO (comes with raspi): for magnetic sensor and indicator lights
+2. requests: for REST API
+3. time (comes with raspi): for time delays
+4. hdc_1080 library: for temperature and Humidity sensor
-v. neopixel adafruit library for led ring
+5. neopixel adafruit library: for led ring

 ---